Tewantin: Education

-Tewantin State School is a government primary (Prep-6) school for boys and girls at Werin Street (26.3901°S 153.0325°E).
+Tewantin State School is a government primary (Prep–6) school for boys and girls at Werin Street (26.3901°S 153.0325°E).
+It includes a special education program.
 In 2017, the school had an enrolment of 603 students with 43 teachers (36 full-time equivalent) and 26 non-teaching staff (19 full-time equivalent).

-It includes a special education program.
+There are no secondary schools in Tewantin.
+The nearest government secondary schools are Sunshine Beach State High School in Sunshine Beach to the east and Noosa District State High School which has its junior campus in Pomona to the north-west and its senior campus in Cooroy to the west.

 Community groups

 The Tewantin Noosa branch of the Queensland Country Women's Association meets at the CWA Hall in Pacific Avenue.